SU-Orange-Robotics/2023-18-Blitzkrieg/README.md

 - write a short description for the commits e.g. "added basic PID control for the fly wheel"

 ### Naming Convention
+- for class files, use underscore such as "mecanum_drive.hpp"
 - use lower camel case for variables, and upper cammel case for funcitons. (e.g. "int turnRate; void TurnRight(){}")

+### Creating Project
+- name project folders clearly what it does.